Erin Elyse Burns

 Erin Elyse Burns burns bright and smolders slow in her exhibition Dead Reckoning at the Behnke Family Gallery at Cornish College of the Arts.
 It’s her sabbatical exhibition, the sum of three years of research and making.
 A dazzling entrance turns disorienting at the first turn of the gallery.

 The first time I see this work I am at a bi-weekly SOIL Artist-Run Gallery member meeting—Burns and I are members, and she has become a dear friend of mine through SOIL.
 Walking into Dead Reckoning I am greeted by a flatscreen, which I find out that night is actually suspended from the ceiling — the first time an exhibiting artist has utilized that side of the column in the gallery, and I’m pleased she did.
 The work on the screen is titled, The Seeker (Priestly).
 It features a figure, who I know is Burns, shrouded in a wonderfully disco-ball-like garment made by Jessica Munoz-Palomo.
 This reflective character welcomes the visitors of the gallery with continuous arm gestures, opening out wide and conducting Hail Mary’s.
-It sets a tone that is spiritual, mysterious and playful; on the other side of the girthy cement column is a more serious scene.
+The scene is like a black-box theatre, an immediate reference to a space of performance.
+There are some lo-fi camera tricks simulating weather; I find out on this night Burns uses dry-ice to create the illusion of rapidly passing clouds.
+It sets a tone that is spiritual, mysterious and playful.
+These are characteristics of some of the scenes of videos just on the other side of the girthy cement column, just in a more serious way.

-The Seeker (Priest) is just on the other side of that column.
+The Seeker (Priest) is what is just on the other side of that column, back to back with The Seeker (Priestly).
 It faces The Navigator.

 EEB: “I wear the working uniform of a Combat Information Officer, which is a role my father filled in the Navy during the Vietnam War.
 I hold my father’s sextant in my hands - an instrument of war and navigation.
 To perform a ‘dead reckoning’ with a sextant is to use the horizon on the open ocean, to set a fix, to draw a perfect sight, to orient without the aid of GPS.
 This is language I’ve heard my father use throughout his life, his career spent at sea.”